Locally Stable Marriage with Strict Preferences: Reachability in Bipartite Network Games

+Conversely suppose that $J$ has a sequence to a locally stable matching $M'$ starting from $M = \emptyset$.
+Since the circling gadgets must stabilize, every woman in $W$ is matched in $M'$ to a man in $U$ outside of the circling gadget.
+Thus $M = M' \cap (U \times W)$ is a complete stable matching in $I$. \end{proof}

+The following corollary provides a slightly weaker result than Theorem~\ref{satzReviewer}.
+It proves hardness \emph{either} under the condition $L \subseteq (U \times W) \cup (W \times W)$ \emph{or} the condition $M = \emptyset$.
+We include it since the proof construction is useful below to show additional hardness results for quality memory.

-\begin{satz} It is \classNP-hard to decide \Reach\ from the initial matching $M = \emptyset$ to an arbitrary locally stable matching in a bipartite network game. \end{satz} \begin{proof} Again we will reduce \ThreeSAT\ to our problem.
-We use the same structure as in the proof of Theorem~\ref{satz1} and now make use of circling gadgets.
-For every variable and every clause we use one circling gadget and identify their $v$-vertex with the $1$-vertex of the circling gadget.
-The preferences in the main structure are set as follows:
+\begin{fol} It is \classNP-hard to decide \Reach\ to an arbitrary locally stable matching in a bipartite network game with links restricted to $L \subseteq (U \times W) \cup (W \times W)$.
+The same result holds for the initial matching $M = \emptyset$. \end{fol} \begin{proof} We adapt the previous constructions of Theorem~\ref{satz6} and~\ref{satz1}.
+Instead of setting a specific matching $M$ to converge to, we make use of circling gadgets.
+For every variable and every clause we use one separate circling gadget.
+We identify agents $v_{x_i}$ and $v_{C_j}$ in our previous constructions with agent $A$ of the corresponding circling gadget.
+In Table~\ref{tab:3satGeneral} we show how to adjust the preference of the main structure from Theorem~\ref{satz6}, which shows the result starting from $M_0 = \emptyset$.
+The adjustment of the main structure of Theorem~\ref{satz1} is very similar.
+Note that in the latter case we get $U=\{ u_s, 1_s, 2_s, 3_s, \mid s \in \{x_1,\ldots,x_k,C_1\ldots,C_l\}\}$, and hence this shows the result for $L \subseteq (U \times W) \cup (W \times W)$.

-We only have to reason why we are forced to generate the edges $\{\{u_s,e_s\}|~s\in\{x_1,\ldots,x_k,$ $C_1,\ldots,C_l\}\}$ for every reachable locally stable matching, then we can use the argumentation of Theorem~\ref{satz1} to show the correctness of our reduction.
-Assume there exists a reachable locally stable matching with some $v_s$ not matched to any of the $u$-vertices.
-For this $s$ the circling gadget will not stabilize.
-Now, of all $u_s$, $v_{C_l}$ can only be matched to $u_{C_l}$, which leaves only $u_{C_{l-1}}$ for $v_{C_{l-1}}$.
-Inductively repeating this argument results in all the edges $\{\{u_s,e_s\} | s\in\{x_1,\ldots,x_k,C_1,\ldots,C_l\}\}$ being necessary for every reachable locally stable matching. \end{proof}
+For correctness, it suffices to reason why matching edges $\{\{u_s,v_s\}\mid s\in\{x_1,\ldots,x_k,C_1,\ldots,C_l\}\}$ are required to exist in every reachable locally stable matching.
+Then correctness follows using the arguments of the previous proofs.
+Assume there exists a reachable locally stable matching with some $v_s$ not matched to any of the $u$-agents.
+For this $s$ the circling gadget will not stabilize. $v_{C_l}$ must be matched to $u_{C_l}$ in order to stabilize the circling gadget for $C_l$, which leaves only $u_{C_{l-1}}$ for $v_{C_{l-1}}$ etc. Inductively, all the edges $\{\{u_s,v_s\} \mid s\in\{x_1,\ldots,x_k,C_1,\ldots,C_l\}\}$ must be present in every reachable locally stable matching. \end{proof}